Form 10-Q LegacyXChange, Inc. For: Dec 31

 three levels of the fair value hierarchy are as follows:

-are unadjusted quoted prices in active markets for identical assets or liabilities available at the measurement date.
+Level 1—Inputs are unadjusted quoted prices in active markets for identical assets or liabilities available at the measurement date. |

-assets and liabilities in markets that are not active, inputs other than quoted prices that are observable, and inputs derived
+Level 2—Inputs are unadjusted quoted prices for similar assets and liabilities in active markets, quoted prices for identical or similar assets and liabilities in markets that are not active, inputs other than quoted prices that are observable, and inputs derived from or corroborated by observable market data. |

-are unobservable inputs which reflect the reporting entity’s own assumptions on what assumptions the market participants
+Level 3—Inputs are unobservable inputs which reflect the reporting entity’s own assumptions on what assumptions the market participants would use in pricing the asset or liability based on the best available information. |

 The